By Lisa Brown

 Without Shakespeare, we would probably never have added such a huge number of words to our English vocabulary.

-It’s about time a new writer decided to break the mould and come up with a few new words again.
+It’s about time a new writer decided to break the mold and come up with a few new words again.

 More reading: 350 Other Words For Said For Your Dialogue Writing